rishabh-panda/rishabh-panda/README.md

 ### MY EXPERIENCES:
 - [**Summer Research Intern**](http://www.iitkgp.ac.in/)</br> **Indian Institute of Technology, Kharagpur**</br>
-Working closely with the senior faculty and Ph.D. scholars of the Indian Institute of Technology, Kharagpur on 'Remote Sensing' and 'Radar Interferometry' for detecting ground deformation at mining sites of the San Francisco Bay Area, CA by the application of PSInSAR (Persistent Scatterer Interferometric Synthetic Aperture Radar) technique using STUN algorithm. </br></br>
+Worked closely with the senior faculty and Ph.D. scholars of the Indian Institute of Technology, Kharagpur on 'Remote Sensing' and 'Radar Interferometry' for detecting ground deformation at mining sites of the San Francisco Bay Area, CA by the application of PSInSAR (Persistent Scatterer Interferometric Synthetic Aperture Radar) technique using STUN algorithm. </br></br>
 - [**Data Analysis Intern**](https://suvenconsultants.com/)</br> **Suven Consultants and Technology Pvt.
 Ltd**</br> Acquired proficiency in exploratory data analysis and scientific computation.
 [Visualized](https://github.com/rishabh-panda/DataAnalysis/blob/main/Finland%20Weather%20Data%20Analysis.ipynb) the potential changes in hourly temperature and humidity for 10 consecutive years due to global warming corresponding to Finland, a country in the northern Europe.
 <br />